-- the achievement of level 2 English and maths - completion of a log to be used to underpin the professional discussion - completion of a project portfolio to evidence completion of an improvement project(s)
+- the achievement of level 2 English and maths.
+If the apprentice began their apprenticeship training before their 19th birthday, they will still be subject to the mandatory requirement to study towards and achieve English and maths.
+The requirements for English and maths are optional for apprentices aged 19+ at the start of their apprenticeship training. - completion of a log to be used to underpin the professional discussion - completion of a project portfolio to evidence completion of an improvement project(s)